 Most stuffed bell pepper recipes would call for the use of the oven to cook this dish.
 But it’s summer time and I don’t want to turn the house into a furnace in the middle of an already hot summer so I decided to experiment and use my cast iron instead.
 Instead of using the oven, I cooked it on the stove top.
 It worked too!
 Not only is it possible to cook stuffed bell peppers outside the oven, I also managed to cut the cooking time in half the time.
 Most of all, the peppers retained their lovely shape.
 Easy, quick and delicious cooking!
 Enjoy this recipe while the peppers abound!

 For this dish, the arroz a la cubana recipe is indispensable.
 Click here to get the recipe.
 When using the recipe as a stuffing, I replace the peppers with red potatoes since we are already using them as the receptacle for the dish.

-If you wish to print the recipe, there’s a print icon below the post.
-Don’t forget to click on the “remove images” box for easy and convenient printing.
-Thanks.
+If you wish to print the recipe, click the print icon above.
+Don’t forget to click on the “images” box and choose “remove” images for easy and convenient printing.

 Ground meat cooked based on arroz a la cubana recipe (click here).